 It’s common practice to develop client avatars in the early stages of developing a brand.
 Entrepreneurs are encouraged to figure out exactly it is to whom they’re marketing.
 This advice says to figure out your client avatar’s age, marital status, occupation, salary, hobbies, favorite drinks, and on and on.
 The reasoning behind this makes sense in some ways.
 It would be great to know exactly where your ideal clients are and what will resonate with them in those spaces.

 A client avatar can give you an incredibly specific niche for marketing; however, it has one big limitation.
 Client avatars almost always leave out people with marginalized identities.
 They make up too small a fraction of the market for many brands to target them directly.

 In fact, Lululemon has been very open about their client avatars, whom they’ve named Ocean and Duke.
-Ocean, for whom Tia’s pants were designed, is a straight, thin, cis person who works out for an hour and a half every day after getting off from her six figure job.
-Lululemon did not imagine Tia among their potential customers, and yet Tia bought multiple pieces from them.
+Ocean, for whom Theo’s pants were designed, is a straight, thin, cis person who works out for an hour and a half every day after getting off from her six figure job.
+Lululemon did not imagine Theo among their potential customers, and yet Theo bought multiple pieces from them.